n47h4ni3l/Stream-Deck/README.md

 cd Stream-Deck
 ```

-2. Run the installer script to set up requirements and download Chromium:
+2. Run the installer script to set up requirements and download Chromium.
+If `pacman` fails to sync (common on SteamOS due to a read-only filesystem), the script now attempts to disable the read-only mode and retry automatically:

 ```bash
 ./install.sh